sleede/wupee/README.md

 Right now, only the receiver can configure what he wants to receive.
 You can't create an *email only* notification or a *app only* notification but that could be a near future feature.

-The main object of the solution is the <strong>Wupee::Notification which stores</strong>:
+The main object of the solution is the `Wupee::Notification which stores`:
 * receiver (polymorphic): the recipient of the message
 * attached_object (polymorphic): the subject of the notification
-* notification_type_id: a reference to a Wupee::NotificationType object
+* notification_type_id: a reference to a `Wupee::NotificationType` object
 * is_read: boolean